Module 7 – Speech Recognition – Pattern matching

 • You do not have permission to view this forum.

-This module introduced a conceptually hard algorithm: dynamic programming.
+This module introduced a conceptually hard algorithm: dynamic time warping.
 Sometimes, the only way to truly understand an algorithm is to implement it.
 The following exercise involves programming in Python, and so is beyond the scope of this course.
 But, if you can program, then you may find this quite helpful in developing your understanding of dynamic programming:

 The material in this module on feature extraction was left incomplete.
 That’s because we don’t yet fully understand what properties we would like our feature vector to have.
 That will depend on what we are going to do with those feature vectors.
 The approach of measuring distance to exemplars in feature space is too simple because it fails to account for variability in at least two ways.
 First, all dimensions of the feature vector are treated as equally important, even though they almost certainly are not.
 Second, and more importantly, the single stored exemplar fails to capture the natural variation found in speech.